Skip to Site Header Skip to Main Content Skip to Footer

 Cooling gel mattress toppers work by absorbing your body heat and spreading it out to reduce that “stuck in a sauna” feeling.
 The gel is usually infused into memory foam, so as you lie down, it gives you that signature soft, contouring sink while trying to keep the surface from getting too warm.

-But here’s the catch: cooling gel doesn’t actively cool—there’s no fan, no water circulation, no tech magic.
-It simply delays how quickly the foam heats up.
+Cooling gel doesn’t actually cool you.
+There’s no fan, no water flow, no tech at work—it just slows down how fast the foam heats up.

-So yes, it’s a step up from traditional memory foam, but it’s not exactly a personal climate control system.
-Think of it as passive cooling with a comfort bonus, not a long-term fix for chronic night sweats.
+It’s a step above basic memory foam, but not a true climate control system.
+Think of it as passive cooling with a comfort upgrade—not a lasting fix for night sweats.

 What is Water Cooling Technology?